 CVOR is one of the tightest, most specialized lanes in travel nursing, and Wisconsin quietly punches above its weight in it.
 The state’s biggest health markets run academic cardiac surgery programs that operate at a high level year-round, and they lean on experienced CVOR travelers to keep those rooms turning over.
 So if you’ve scrubbed and circulated real open-heart cases and have the pump experience to prove it, there’s steady work up here for you.
-This page breaks down what cvor travel nurse jobs in Wisconsin actually look like, what they pay right now, how licensing works in a compact state, and how Junxion gets you placed without the call-center runaround.
+This page breaks down what cvor travel nurse jobs in Wisconsin actually look like, what they pay right now, how licensing works in a compact state, and how Junxion gets you placed without the phone-queue circus.

 Why Take CVOR Travel Nurse Jobs in Wisconsin?